 That's when SAFe came to the party.
 It provided us with a unique framework and guidelines for the entire organization, including the chief executives, to be part of the process.
 It is for large-scale software development teams of 50-125 people on multiple projects but wants to still adopt the best Agile practices, despite their size.
 When the scaling was done for the entire organization, it needed more complex processes and guidelines for obvious reasons.
 It meant having multiple readiness meetings, planning meetings, checklists, etc. This was perhaps overwhelming for people.
 And probably that is the reason to be perceived that SAFe is not Agile.

-- Individual interactions over Processes and Tools :- If you look at the even basic configuration of SAFe, i.e., Essential SAFe big picture looks complex showcasing the different roles involved, frameworks like Scrum, XP, Kanban, core competencies.
-So, the perception is made that SAFe is process heavy.
+- Individual interactions over Processes and Tools:- If you look at the basic configuration of SAFe, i.e., Essential SAFe big picture looks complex showcasing the different roles involved, frameworks like Scrum, XP, Kanban, and core competencies.
+So, the perception is made that SAFe is process-heavy.
 The foundational unit in SAFe is the Agile team, with the option to use Scrum, XP, or Kanban.
 SAFe also adds additional interaction events to ensure collaboration happens across the teams and not just within the agile teams aligned to a common goal and work with a synchronized cadence.

-- Working Software over Comprehensive Documentation :- SAFe reemphasizes and uses working software as the means of progress towards achieving the objectives.
+- Working Software over Comprehensive Documentation:- SAFe reemphasizes and uses working software as the means of progress toward achieving the objectives.
 System Demo and PI Demo confirm this theory.